fwextensions/QuicKey/docs/index.md

 ## Search for a tab quickly

 Unlike other tab switchers, *QuicKey* uses a [Quicksilver](https://qsapp.com/)-style search algorithm to rank the results, where contiguous matches at the beginning of words are higher in the list, as are matches against capital letters.
-So you can type just a few letters to quickly find the right tab.
+So you only have to type a few letters to quickly find the right tab.

 Use keyboard shortcuts to navigate the list of matching tabs: